Counting gauge-invariant states with matter fields and finite gauge groups: Introduction

 An important question when working in the gauge-invariant subspace is the count of the dimension of the physical subspace.
 Interest in this question relates first of all to resource estimation, i.e.\ one wants to know the expected memory savings when working with gauge-invariant variables.
 Moreover, the exact count of the dimension is also important for cross-checking that one has indeed produced all the gauge-invariant states when working with an explicit representation.
 Counts of gauge-invariant states have played a role for example in \cite{Ballini:2024wbe,Biswas:2022env,Sau:2023clm,Sau:2024uur} (not an exhaustive list).

 The problem of counting the dimension of the gauge-invariant subspace for finite gauge groups was recently solved in \cite{MPE, Mariani:2024osg} in the case of pure gauge theories on arbitrary lattices.
 In this work, we extend those results in several directions, mainly by including the case of scalar and fermionic matter.
 Moreover, we include a discussion of twisted boundary conditions which was absent from previous work.
 These results we discuss in Section \ref{sec:general}, including general counting formulas.
+As part of our discussion of twisted boundary conditions, in Section \ref{sec:charge conjugation} we consider the problem of defining charge conjugation for finite gauge groups.
 We hope to provide the reader with a sufficiently powerful toolkit to approach this problem in whatever specific situation might be useful for them.
 Moreover, several of our results are of interest also for compact Lie groups.
 Since matter fields have peculiarities of their own, we then discuss scalars and fermions separately.
 In Section \ref{sec:scalar} we discuss scalar fields with a finite-dimensional Hilbert space and arbitrary group representation.
 Then in Section \ref{sec:fermions} we discuss fermionic matter and how our results change when accounting for the method used to overcome fermion doubling.

 The reader who is solely interested in the final results can jump directly to the relevant formulas.
 These are in particular eq.\eqref{eq:master counting formula} for the general counting formula, instantiated in the cases of scalars in eq.\eqref{eq:counting formula scalars} and of fermions in eq.\eqref{eq:fermion gauge-invariant states number}.
 For some twisted boundary conditions, the relevant formula is instead given in eqs.\eqref{eq:master formula twisted non homomorphism}-\eqref{eq:master formula twisted}.
+In the conclusions, we have also included a summary of the various formulas we have obtained.